 The vertical or upright piano is suited for smaller rooms or areas.
 The upright pianos are also easier on the budget, depending on the maker.
 The console is preferred over the spinet.
 This is because the length of the strings are longer on a console, providing a bigger sound.

-If you look at the photo to the right you will notice that all the keys are even without chips or discoloration.
-Be sure that when you examine the keyboard, all the keys both black and white are in place and none are missing.
-Check every single key to assure that a clear sound is produced.
+Make sure that all the keys are even, without chips or discoloration.
+Examine the keyboard carefully, making sure all the keys, both black and white, are in place and none are missing.
+Check every single key to assure that a clear sound is produced upon striking each key.

 Ivory keys are found on older pianos and some may show a yellow discoloration.
 Ivory keys can be replaced.